TabletopAdventures/tabletopadventures.github.io/README.md

 To run this website on your local machine, you'll need a Ruby development environment.
 This allows you to see your changes instantly without having to push them to GitHub every time.

 1.  **Prerequisites**: Make sure you have **Ruby** and **Bundler** installed.
 It's highly recommended to use a version manager like `rbenv` to avoid system permission issues.

+> [!Note]
-    * Your project is configured to use **Ruby 3.3.0**.
+> Your project is configured to use the ruby version specified in `.ruby-version`.
 Make sure this version is active.

 2.  **Install Dependencies**: Navigate to the project's root folder in your terminal and run this command.
 It will download and install all the gems (plugins) listed in your `Gemfile.lock`.
     ```bash